Going to grad school. Buying a home to call your own. Landing a dream job.

 Payment history (35%).
 If you always pay your bills on time, you’re doing your credit score a big favor—your payment history is one of the most important factors in your FICO Score.

 Still, if you’re a few days late on a payment, your credit isn’t totally shot.
-FICO also takes into consideration details like how late the payment was, how much you owed, how recently you missed the payment and how many late payments you actually have.
-Serious derogatory marks, like a bankruptcy, will hit your score harder.
+FICO also takes into consideration details like how late the payment was, how much you owed, how recently you missed the payment, and how many late payments you actually have.
+Serious derogatory marks, like bankruptcy, will hit your score harder.

 Sometimes if you’re really late on a payment, a company will sell your debt to a collection agency, which now has to recover the money from you itself.
 On your credit report, that account will be marked as in “collection.”
 That can do some damage to your score, although just how much depends on a few factors, such as how much is owed.
 (You won’t always be notified when a bill is sent to collections, so consider this another reason to regularly check your credit report!)